-If you would be interested in participating in a white paper topic, please contact the chair.
-Volume 22 Communications and Leaislation Subcommittee Undate communications ar ia Legislation Subco Cumudis Subcommittee We hope everyone had a great holiday season and that your New Year is off to a JD, with the help of a fantastic group of people, has spent time putting together islative changes that may occur.
-As the New Year rings, we look forward to the new FTA Cannabis subcommittee.
+Cheyanne and Cannabis Subcommittee As the New Year rings, we look forward to the new FTA Cannabis subcommittee.
 This committee will be looking for your feedback and contributions.
-The Hemp/Cannabis regulatory framework is still wonderful start! a cannabis white pa- per - which may be discussed with the Happy New Year! evolving.
-For example, in December 16, Senate Majority Leader Chuck Schumer proposed lan- guage for inclusion of the cannabis banking, that The Tobacco Tax In- formation by State (TTIBS) book has be- come a great resource for states, industry, and everyone in- between.
-The book has been sent out, or will be soon, to collect updates for the 2023 version.
-We strive to have every jurisdiction respond, so please be Cannabis subcommit- tee.
-We are still look- ing for undertakers to get some other white papers going, and the topics to choose from are endless.
-If anyone would like to volun- teer for one, please let us know.
-Cheyanne and JD in the end, was excluded from the omnibus fund- ing package passed late December.
-Banking in cannabis is a major hurdle for legal cannabis oper- ators.
-Banking regulations that precludes them from accessing banking system as any other busi- ness.
-The attempt to introduce the cannabis bank- ing language is a good indicator that Cannabis decriminalization is being considered by the feder al government.
-As states develop medicinal and recreational cannabis programs, the market will continue to evolve in terms of regulations, taxa- tion, access, health, and law enforcement. on the lookout for the request if this pertains to you.
-To view the most recent version, please visit www.taxadmin.org/ tobacco-tax- uniformity-project . comes new sessions and legislation.
-Alt- hough it is very early, we will be discussing the proposed changes we may see in the upcoming sessions.
-We ask that States come prepared to talk about any known leg- The FTA Cannabis subcommittee will follow closely throughout the year the various development from states in the taxation of cannabis, where its legal, for the purpose of developing and recom- mending good practices and prepare for the even- tual decriminalization at the federal level that will impact the ability of states to tax cannabis/hemp products in a uniform manner.
+The Hemp/Cannabis regulatory framework is still evolving.
+For example, in December 16, Senate Majority Leader Chuck Schumer proposed language for inclusion of the cannabis banking, that in the end, was excluded from the omnibus funding package passed late December.
+Banking in cannabis is a major hurdle for legal cannabis operators.
+Banking regulations that precludes them from accessing banking system as any other business.
+The attempt to introduce the cannabis banking language is a good indicator that Cannabis decriminalization is being considered by the federal government.
+As states develop medicinal and recreational cannabis programs, the market will continue to evolve in terms of regulations, taxation, access, health, and law enforcement.
+The FTA Cannabis subcommittee will follow closely throughout the year the various development from states in the taxation of cannabis, where its legal, for the purpose of developing and recommending good practices and prepare for the eventual decriminalization at the federal level that will impact the ability of states to tax cannabis/hemp products in a uniform manner.
 Stay tuned!
-Emily and Alberto Emily and Alberto Cannabis Subcommittee Woodcock's comments are being seen as a sign that the FDA is working on a regulatory framework for CBD products which could allow for the legal sale of cannabis and cannabis-derived products.
+Emily and Alberto FDA NEWS-CBD continues to be a growing market, making it of particular of interest to the FDA.
+One 2021 report estimated that the CBD market was worth \$4.6 billion and could grow four times its 2021 size by 2026.
+According to the Wall Street Journal, the FDA is to determine whether or not it is safe to consume CBD on a daily basis over a long period or time or during pregnancy.
+Woodcock's comments are being seen as a sign that the FDA is working on a regulatory framework for CBD products which could allow for the legal sale of cannabis and cannabis-derived products.
 While nothing official has been revealed, the FDA may make a decision this year on how to regulate cannabis and CBD products.
 This could result in new FDA-issued regulatory rules for these products or new legislative action from Congress.
-Training & Development Opportunities FDA NEWS-CBD continues to be a growing market, report estimated that the CBD market was worth \$4.6 bil- According to the Wall Street Journal, the FDA is to determine whether or not it is safe to consume CBD on a daily making it of particular of interest to the FDA.
-One 2021 lion and could grow four times its 2021 size by 2026. basis over a long period or time or during pregnancy.
-More information regarding training coming soon.
-Tobacco Tax Section Officers National Chair Al Malik, North Carolina National Vice Chair Justin Scott, Texas National Secretary Florence Sam, DC

-This edition of The Leaf Sheet edited by Julian Daniels FTA Tobacco Tax Section Director Cindy Anders-Robb, FTA (307) 632-4144 cindy.anders-robb@taxadmin.org
+Training & Development Opportunities More information regarding training coming soon.
+Tobacco Tax Section Officers National Chair Al Malik, North Carolina National Vice Chair Justin Scott, Texas National Secretary Florence Sam, DC www.taxadmin.org This edition of The Leaf Sheet edited by Julian Daniels FTA Tobacco Tax Section Director Cindy Anders-Robb, FTA (307) 632-4144 cindy.anders-robb@taxadmin.org

-FTA Tobacco Tax Section Uniformity Committee Mission Statement Provide an opportunity for government and industry to partner for the efficient and effective reporting and remittance of tobacco taxes, to minimize tobacco tax evasion, and to act as an information resource to stakeholders. www.taxadmin.org
+FTA Tobacco Tax Section Uniformity Committee Mission Statement Provide an opportunity for government and industry to partner for the efficient and effective reporting and remittance of tobacco taxes, to minimize tobacco tax evasion, and to act as an information resource to stakeholders.